Lysong-Seang/voting_system/Project1/ReadMe.md

 - **buglist.pdf**: This file documents the bugs and issues found during testing.

 ## Running
 After the files are downloaded, compile all of the program files in the "src" folder using the command `javac src/*.java`.
 Then use the command `java src/Main` to run the program.
-If you wish to run the program with one of the test csv files in "testing", type in "../testing/(file name)" when prompted.
+If you wish to run the program with one of the test csv files in "testing", type in your file name when prompted.
 Otherwise, type the file path to your csv file when prompted.
 If you are a tester, pass your file path as a command line argument when running the program.

 # Authors
 Team 16